nbeaver/why-linux-is-better/readme.rst

        names, one for each byte value except ``'\0'`` and slash, the two characters that cannot appear in Unix file names.
 He used that directory for all manner of tests of pattern-matching and tok- enization.
 (The test directory was of course created by a program.)
-For years after- wards, that directory was the bane of file-tree-walking programs; it tested them to destruction.
+For years afterwards, that directory was the bane of file-tree-walking programs;
+       it tested them to destruction.

        --- Brian W. Kernighan and Rob Pike, "The Practice of Programming", Chapter 6: Testing, p.
 158